Training Your JA Puppy

-- As far as temperament goes, Akitas are not for everyone.
+- As far as temperament goes, Akitainus are not for everyone.
 The breed is known for its loyalty and protectiveness as well as its stubbornness and dominant personality

-- Given their hunting background, Akitas can be animal aggressive.
+- Given their hunting background, Akitainus can be animal aggressive.
 They are also commonly aggressive towards dogs of the same gender and tend to be reticent towards strangers

-- Early training and socialization are encouraged for all Akitas.
+- Early training and socialization are encouraged for all Akitainus.
 It is important to note that the breed does not respond well to negative training tactics and cruel corrections.
-Furthermore, owners and trainers should keep in mind that Akitas are likely to become bored easily by repetitive training sessions.
-Therefore, using positive reinforcement and firm corrections is the preferred method for training an Akita.
+Furthermore, owners and trainers should keep in mind that Akitainus are likely to become bored easily by repetitive training sessions.
+Therefore, using positive reinforcement and firm corrections is the preferred method for training an Akitainu.

 Training fundamentally boils down to:

 - Rewarding desirable behaviors.
 Common examples: loose leash walking, laying down calmly while you eat dinner, timely recall.